velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 Wren turns beet red.
 "I -- no!
 Why do you -- *oh."*

 "Yeah.
 Out here, people are gonna see you from all kinds of angles.
-Dresses and skirts are for landlubbers, not spacers.
-Don't worry, I'll find you some clothes can still make you feel girly."
+Dresses and skirts are for dirtlubbers, not void birds.
+Up here we got different ways to be sexy."

-Wren points at my bare midriff.
+Wren points at my half-bare midriff.
 "Like that?
-Sparrowhawk, we're not *all* out to get naked in front of the world."
+Sparrowhawk, we're not *all* out to get naked in front of the galaxy."

 "Like I'd let you crib my style anyway."
 I pull a few more outfits off the racks.
-"That sweater's unisex, but see the patches on these?"
-I hold up a shirt.
-"They're reinforced to keep your breasts from bouncing all over the place.
-Should be a lot more comfortable than trying to make do with a landwear bra."

-"They're so thin."
+"You can wrap a _jin_ around your breasts to keep 'em locked down" -- I indicate mine with a thumb -- "and wear a normal tunic on top of that if you don't want to bear your midriff, but see this fancy thing?"
+I hold up a different tunic.
+"The chest is reinforced; it's like a _jin_ built right into your tunic so you don't need two layers."
+I touch the fabric to her arm.
+"Feels great on the tits, too -- no seams, no rough bits; makes you feel almost naked it's so slick and soft."

+She fingers the tunic curiously.
+"It's so thin.
+This isn't cotton or wool."

-"Made of some real special fabric, imported all the way from the League.
+"It's a real special fabric, imported all the way from the League.
 Can't rightly figure how it must work but it'll keep heat in as long as you're at a safe temperature, and radiate it out if you start getting too hot.
 Expensive shit, but if you want surface comfort in the void, you won't find better."

 Wren's glaring at me when she comes back out of the changing room.
 "You just want to see how my bottom looks in these, don't you."

-"Your present getup isn't doing your ass any favors," I reply cheerily.
+"Your present getup isn't doing your ass any favors," I reply levelly.

 "I tried these on, and they made me look -- look --"

 "Fashion-forward and desirable as all getout?"

 Wren bites her lip.
-"These pants -- they're kinda tight across my -- my pelvis --"
+"These pants -- they're *really* tight across my -- my pelvis --"

 Oh, Wren.
 So innocent and naïve.
 It's kind of adorable.
-"Exercise is hard; you need all the encouragement you can get," I tell her with a snicker.
+"Exercise is hard work, darling; you need all the encouragement you can get," I tell her with a snicker.

 "...you are *really* enjoying this, aren't you?"

 "Sure am."
-I toss her another set of clothes.
-"Here.
-These should be better for daily wear.
-I'm not gonna make you wear gym clothes everywhere."

-Wren catches the clothes.
-"Right.
-Okay.
-These look like more what people were wearing around.
-You were just messing with me."

-"Sure was."
+"I'm-- do people really wear things like this?"
+Her cheeks are burning.
+"Ugh, God.
+Where do they keep the normal leggings?"

+I snicker.
+"Those *are* normal, honey."

+"They are *not!*" She points at her loose, ratty old pants. *"This* is normal."

+"*That* is barbaric," I return calmly.
+"We dress like civilized people up here."

+"I think you mean 'oversexed,' not 'civilized,'" she grouses.
+"Look, can't I please just get something that doesn't-- doesn't--"

+"Nope.
+Ain't no market for it; no one wants uncomfortable clothes."

+Her face twists in humiliation.
+"But this is *really distracting*--" she tries, to no avail.

+"And the sooner you learn to like it, the better," I return calmly.
+"Ain't nothing sillier than being scared of pleasure. *Civilized* women understand that.
+If you're gonna have tits and a clit, you oughta treat 'em right."

-"Was *that* my punishment for disobeying you?"
+She glowers.
+"Is *this* my punishment for disobeying you?"

 I laugh.
-"That was your *reward* for falling in line so quick."
+"This is your *reward* for falling in line so quick."

 Wren pales, and darts back into the changing room.

 Belatedly, I think to check my pockets to make sure Hawk didn't steal anything.
-Amazingly, all my things are still there, even the keys to *Chrysanthemum.* Not that that they'd do her much good anymore, what with not knowing how to unlock the drive and all.
-I had Daisy work *Chrys* over good and proper after last time, and that girl is one sneaky pagan, let me tell you -- anyone tries to break into the cargo hold is in for a *nasty* surprise, keys or no.
+Amazingly, all my things are still there, even the keys to *Chrysanthemum.* Not that that they'd do her much good anymore.
+The drive won't operate anymore without a special key sequence -- I had Daisy work *Chrys* over good and proper after last time.
+That girl is one sneaky pagan, let me tell you -- anyone tries to break into the cargo hold is in for a *nasty* surprise, keys or no.

-Wren comes out of the changing room again.
+Wren comes out of the changing room again, holding a stack of clothes.
 "Okay.
-I found some things I like."
+I guess this'll have to do."

 "Attagirl."
 I wave to a clerk, and he drifts over.
 "We're ready to check out."

 "Excellent."
 He smiles at Wren.
-"Authentic Carnelian fashion here.
+"Authentic Carnelian fashion, this _jin_.
 You've expensive tastes, ma'am."

 "Oh!"
-Wren looks at me.
+Wren looks at me in alarm.
 "Is that okay?
 I--"

 "Only the best for my crew."

-"That'll be... four sovereigns and nine talents."
+"That'll be… four sovereigns and nine talents," the clerk interjects.
+Wren blanches at the mere mention of so much money.

-I flip open my checkbook and write in the amount.
-I touch my small sapphire signet to the inkpad and press it carefully over the number before tearing out the check.
+I flip open my North Coast credit booklet and write in the amount on a slip.
+I touch my small sapphire signet to the inkpad and press it carefully over the number before tearing out the slip.
 The clerk inspects the paper with the air of someone used to spotting forgeries, then slips it into a binder and smiles at me.
-"Alright.
-You're all set.
-Have a wonderful day, ladies."

-"Right back at you."
+"Very good.
+You are all set, respected mistresses."
+He bows, one arm behind his back, a hand to his heart.
+"Go forth in honor and grace."

+I nod to him.
+"Glory light your way," I respond as we turn to go.

-"Thank you," Wren says as we leave the store.
+"Thank you," Wren says as we leave the shop.
 "I mean, you were being horrible, but--"

 "But you liked it, and I spent money on you."
 I ruffle her hair.
 "You are very welcome.
 It's nice to have someone to spoil sometimes."